luismoralesp/supra/README.md

 **Fields**
   - *model:* Stipulate the model which will be shown, **it is mandatory**.
   - *list_display:* Stipulate the field list to show of this model.
+  - *list_filter:* Stipulate the searchable field list for multiples params.
-  - *search_fields:* Stipulate the searchable field list.
+  - *search_fields:* Stipulate the searchable field list form single param.

 **Example**